-The investment objective of the Sub-Fund is to track the performance of the Index.
+The investment objective of the Sub-Fund is to track both the upward and downward evolution of the Index, while minimising the difference between the return of the Sub-Fund and the return of the Index.

 How does the designated index differ from a relevant broad market index?